zdravkov/kendo-docs/web/treeview/how-to/expand-all-nodes-upon-check.md

 ---
-title: Hide checkboxes for root level
+title: Expand all nodes upon check
-page_title: Hide checkboxes for root level
+page_title: Expand all nodes upon check
-description: Hide checkboxes for root level
+description: Expand all nodes upon check
 ---

-# Hide checkboxes for root level
+# Expand all nodes upon check

-The example below demonstrates how to use the checkboxes.template configuration option in order to hide the checkboxes for the root level items.
+The example below demonstrates how to expand all child nodes when checking a root node.

 #### Example